Wake Family Law

 Settlement Negotiations

-If direct settlement negotiations fail, we will assess your individual situation and recommend taking a new approach that may include mediation, arbitration or litigation.
-Adopting a new tactic can often jump start stalled negotiations and lead to an eventual settlement.
+If direct negotiations are unsuccessful, we will evaluate your situation and recommend alternative strategies, such as mediation, arbitration, or litigation.
+Changing course can often help move stalled negotiations forward and lead to a resolution.

 Back to Top